bencoveney/bencoveney.github.io/posts/rudiment-wiki.md

   - react
 ---

 I played drums as a teenager and have been thinking about picking them back up again.
 Recently for christmas I received a drum practice pad which goes a lot of the way towards scratching that itch.
-It obviously isn't a full kit, you only have one "drum", but you still get all the satisfaction of tapping away and keeping your hands busy.
+It obviously isn't a full kit, you only have one "drum", but you still get the satisfaction of tapping away and keeping your hands busy.

 ![My drum pad, and a pair of 7As](./rudiment-wiki-pad.jpg "My drum pad, and a pair of 7As")

-One thing these pads are great for is practising "Drum Rudiments", which are patterns of left and right strokes, sometimes doubled-up, and sometimes flammed.
+One thing these pads are great for is practising "drum rudiments", which are patterns of left and right strokes, sometimes doubled-up, and sometimes flammed.
 They are designed to be simple, to help you work on your rhythm and hand movements, and can be incorporated around the drum kit once you have the space and money for a full kit.
 There are many standardised sets of rudiments from different kinds of drumming, but one of the most prevalent sets is the [40 International Drum Rudiments](https://www.pas.org/resources/rudiments) organised by the Percussive Arts Society.

 I decided I wanted to try and build a reference site for drum rudiments.
 There are plenty of good references online already, but in particular I was interested in exploring some of the tools around music notation, and building a straightforward webpage where all the rudiments could be accessed quickly and easily for streamlined practice.

 ## Lilypond

-After looking at a few different options for manipulating music notation (including the option of building my own) I settled on using [LilyPond](https://lilypond.org/)
+After looking at a few different options for manipulating music notation (including the option of building my own) I settled on using [LilyPond](https://lilypond.org/).

 > LilyPond is a music engraving program, devoted to producing the highest-quality sheet music possible.
 It brings the aesthetics of traditionally engraved music to computer printouts.
 LilyPond is free software and part of the [GNU Project](https://gnu.org/).